AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 is safe.

-When we're sure that an access assignment cannot possibly generate dangling references, we can the use :ada:`'Unchecked_Access` attribute.
+When we're sure that an access assignment cannot possibly generate dangling references, we can the use :ada:`Unchecked_Access` attribute.
 For instance, we can use this attribute to circumvent the compilation error in the previous code example, since we know that the assignment is actually safe: